vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 want to have to deal with these hassles again if the deal didn't go through.

-At this house, he took his time trying to get the cash.
+At his house, he took his time trying to get the cash.
 He was fumbling around and finally said that he couldn't find his wife's check book to write us the $100.
 Again, at this point, as sellers this was a red flag and you should cancel the transaction immediately instead of giving the